-Make sure you’re having it serviced regularly, too.
+Make sure you’re having it serviced regularly, too by an air conditioning service company.
 This will help you ensure it continues to work well, and it will help you catch potential issues early, before they turn into expensive problems.

 You Know How to Keep Your House Cool: Now What?

 It might seem impossible to figure out how to keep your house cool during the summer without spending a ton of money on air conditioning.